Advertiser Disclosure

 What Airport Are You Traveling Out Of?

 This factor is easy to overlook, but it is an important one to keep in mind.
-Put simply, you’ll want to budget more time for yourself if you’re traveling out of a large international airport, as these airports are often much busier than smaller regional airports.
+Put simply, budget more time for yourself if you’re traveling out of a large international airport, as these airports are often much busier than smaller regional airports.

 Are You Traveling on a Domestic or International Flight?

-Flyers who are traveling to an international destination should arrive at the airport earlier than domestic flyers.
+Flyers traveling to an international destination should arrive at the airport earlier than domestic flyers.
 This is because international flights can have additional check-in requirements, like passport verification, that need to be completed before you receive your boarding pass.
-Further, international flights tend to begin their boarding process 15 to 30 minutes earlier than domestic flights due to the larger plane size.
+Further, international flights tend to begin their boarding process 15 to 30 minutes earlier than domestic flights because of the larger plane size.

 What Time of Year Are You Traveling?

-The season in which you are traveling can have a big impact on how busy the airport you are flying out of might be.
-For instance, you’ll find that wait times are much lower during winter flights than they are for flights during the summer when the demand for travel picks up significantly.
+The season can have a big impact on how busy an airport is.
+For instance, wait times are generally much lower during winter flights than they are for flights during the summer, when the demand for travel picks up significantly.

 What Time of Day Are You Traveling?

-Similarly, the time of your flight can also impact how busy you might expect the airport to be.
+Similarly, the time of day can also dictate busy an airport is.
 Have you ever noticed that flight prices are often the cheapest for the earliest and latest flights of the day?
-This is because midday flights are significantly more popular amongst travelers.
+This is because midday flights are significantly more popular among travelers.
+Consequently, you should give yourself more time at the airport for midday departures.

 Are You Traveling by Yourself or With a Group?

-If you’re traveling by yourself, you’ll be able to move through the airport significantly faster than you would if you were traveling with a group of people, so consider this when deciding how much time to budget for.
-This is especially important to keep in mind for families traveling with small children.
+If you’re traveling by yourself, you’ll be able to move through the airport significantly faster than you would if you were traveling with a group of people.
+Consider this when deciding how much time to budget for.
+This is especially important to keep in mind if you’re traveling with small children.

 Do You Have Bags To Check?